jpalardy/warp/README.md

 If you have a bunch of servers you can SSH to, think about how you manage that now:

 * you TYPE the hostname, maybe relying on bash completion?
-* you create a BUNCH of aliases, with varying level of sophistication, based on how many hostnames?
+* you create a BUNCH of aliases, with varying levels of sophistication, based on how many hostnames?

 Picking from a list solves all that.